Varun Arora

 2017-2019

-Baidu is China’s Google, and in the 2015-20 period, was one of the most advanced AI research lab in the world (run by Andrew Ng).
+Baidu is China’s Google, and in the 2015-20 period, was one of the most advanced AI research labs in the world (run by Andrew Ng).

 Here, I led and architected productization of many AI services the for Chinese market, working closely with research scientists and engineers, along with guiding success and adoption of Baidu’s deep learning platform.